xdamman/selection-sharer/README.md

 - Images are included inline in the CSS as SVG (perfect for Retina displays, loading time and to easily create new color schemes)
 - Total size gzipped minified: 3.5K (equally split between css and javascript)
+- This branch differs from xdamman's upstream branch by slightly modifying the way the Facebook link sharer is called.
+In particular, it now modifies the "description" property instead of the "caption" property, and populates values for the page using schema.org and microformats.org microformat data.

 ## Demos